Living Trust Attorneys in Encino

 You may create a living trust during your lifetime to earn certain financial benefits, avoid certain taxes or maintain financial privacy.
 A living trust is a commonly used tool to avoid probate.

 - A generation-skipping trust allows you to skip a generation when designating your beneficiaries for tax exemption.

 A Qualified Personal Residence Trust (QPRT) is an irrevocable trust that allows you to gift your home to a beneficiary with a low gift tax value.

 - A life insurance trust is an irrevocable trust that allows your beneficiaries to receive your life insurance benefits without expensive estate taxes.

 - A charitable trust designates a certain portion of your estate for one or more charitable organizations.
 This allows you to enjoy significant tax breaks.

 - If you have a pet, a pet trust allows you to arrange for its care if you die or become incapable of caring for it.

 Forming a trust is a great way to protect your assets and make sure your loved ones are provided for after your passing.
-Call (805) 804-9100 and arrange for a comprehensive consultation with a Ventura estate planning attorney at Zahn Law Office today.
-We serve clients in Woodland Hills, Encino, Tarzana, Calabasas, Northridge, Los Angeles, Westlake Village, Thousand Oaks, Simi Valley, and more.
+We serve clients in Los Angeles County, Santa Barbara County, and throughout the entirety of Southern California.